Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 The website will be easy to use, easy to navigate and will be a benefit to the users knowledge of potential holiday locations.

 Features
-My wepage will consist of a top navbar, a search bar contained in here.
+My webpage will consist of a top navbar, a search bar contained in here.
 As a landing page, the Map and Jumbotron related to the website brand will appear first.
 Below the map, there will be numerous buttons sat atop picture/hyperlink buttons.
 The buttons will redirect the map to a city in the named country.